K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.9"/>  4.9.
 Isolation Management

-**The Administrator creates a new isolation segment, After an admin creates a new isolation segment, the admin can then create and manage relationships between the orgs and spaces of a Cloud Foundry deployment and the new isolation segment.<br>**
+**The Administrator creates a new isolation segment, after an admin creates a new isolation segment, the admin can then create and manage relationships between the orgs and spaces of a Cloud Foundry deployment and the new isolation segment.<br>**

 1. You can look up the isolation management history used in PaaS-TA portal.<br>
 ![isolationSegments01]